Fluffy Pumpkin Cream Pie

 There’s no need to put this pie back in the oven, which is just another reason why you should make it on Thanksgiving.
 You can even make it several days ahead.

-So say goodbye to plain ol’ pumpkin pie this Thanksgiving… and I’ll do my best to say goodbye to cream pies this year.
+So say goodbye to plain ol’ pumpkin pie this holiday season… and I’ll do my best to say goodbye to cream pies this year.

 But I can’t make any promises!